Raphnat/flutter_ducafecat_news_getx/README.md

    void onRefresh() {
      fetchNewsList(isRefresh: true). then((_) {
-       /// Refresh is completed if every element satisfies the refresh requirement. refreshController. refreshCompleted(resetFooterState: true);
+       /// Refresh is completed if every element satisfies the refresh requirement(Changes in the API). refreshController. refreshCompleted(resetFooterState: true);
      }).catchError((_) {
-       /// Refresh fails if not every element satisfies the refresh requirement. refreshController. refreshFailed();
+       /// Refresh fails if not every element satisfies the refresh requirement (No change in API). refreshController. refreshFailed();
      });
    }